Card collaged by Joseph Cornell

+Joseph Cornell (1903–1972) is best known for his assemblages made of objects found in bookshops and thrift stores, arranged eclectically in simple shadow boxes and usually fronted with a glass pane.
 He also created flat collaged works and experimented with film.
-The dreamlike, irrational juxtaposition of dissimilar things, inspired by Surrealism, and the evocation of a sense of nostalgia, drawn from 19th-century Romanticism, formed the underlying basis of his art.
+The dreamlike, irrational juxtaposition of dissimilar things, inspired by Surrealism, and the evocation of a sense of nostalgia, drawn from nineteen-century Romanticism, formed the underlying basis of his art.
 Cornell was also influenced by French symbolist writers, American Transcendentalism, and Christian Science.

 Cornell was a self-taught artist who spent most of his life in a small house on Utopia Parkway in the working-class neighborhood of Flushing, Queens, along with his mother and younger brother, Robert, who suffered from cerebral palsy.
 In 1940, after years of struggling to make a living and support his family, Cornell decided to devote all his time to art, so he set up a workshop in the basement of his house.
 As caring for his family claimed more and more of his time, he hired assistants to help him organize material, make artworks, and run errands.
 One of his assistants was Susanna De Maria Wilson, who was then married to the American minimalist sculptor Walter De Maria.

-The Getty Research Institute recently catalogued and digitized a collection of 33 letters by Cornell, which he sent between 1963 and 1968 from his house in Flushing to De Maria Wilson at her various addresses in New York City.
+The Getty Research Institute recently catalogued and digitized a collection of thirty-three letters by Cornell, which he sent between 1963 and 1968 from his house in Flushing to De Maria Wilson at her various addresses in New York City.
 The letters not only reflect the nature of their relationship—both professional and personal—but also include various collaged elements, objects, and artistic flourishes, making them a form of art unto themselves.

 A Working Relationship with an Underlying Affection